CominAtYou/Spotify-Express-Backend/README.md

 }
 ```

 Once you've done that, compile the TypeScript and run.
 You should be all set.
+Your data should now be accessable at localhost:8001 via HTTP.